ericoporto/fgmk/docs/Markdown/Quickstart/Quickstart.md

 ![New](screenshot/map_explorer_new.png){ width=16px } Click New in the
 **Map Explorer**.
-You can also use the menu and select `File -> New Map...`.
+You can also use the menu and select `Map -> New Map...`.

 ![](screenshot/new_menu.png)